water-sucks/nixos/doc/src/installation.md

 # Installation

 `nixos-cli` is split into two separate executables.
-While this may seem like an unusual design choice, this is very intentional for a number of reasons.
+This is very intentional for a number of reasons.

 1. The majority of NixOS users use either flakes or legacy-style Nix, without mixing the two.
 2. While the majority of logic is shared between the two styles of configuration, the command-line interface should not be forced to deal with the differences, for the sake of clarity.
-3. If one decides to mix the two, they should do so intentionally, and this should be reflected in the executables themselves, not in the command interface.
+3. If users want to mix styles, they should do so intentionally.
+This distinction is reflected in the CLI binaries themselves—not hidden in command behavior.

 The flake-style configuration is the default.
-Nix flakes have been available for a number of years now, and while they are still in an experimental stage, they have been relatively stable for long enough that the community has started to use them _everywhere_.
-It seems imminent that flakes are in a stage where one can presumably think that they are stable; they have been codified as stable in alternate forks such as [Lix](https://lix.systems) as well.
+Nix flakes have been available for several years; although still technically experimental, they are widely adopted and considered stable in practice, particularly in forks like [Lix](https://lix.systems).
 Legacy configurations are actively supported regardless of this status, though.

 NixOS has quite a large ecosystem of tools, and can be quite the moving target in terms of features, so `nixos-unstable` and the current stable release are the